 NOTE—LMR feedback is carried in Action No-Ack frames and is therefore neither acknowledged nor retransmitted; see 9.6.7.49 (Location Measurement Report (LMR) frame format).

 The RSTA shall transmit an R2I LMR to all ISTAs that were allocated resources in the preceding measurement sounding phase.
 All the R2I LMR frames shall be carried in one HE MU PPDU or one EHT MU PPDU, where each RU contains only one user.
 If there is only one R2I LMR it may be carried instead in an HE SU PPDU.
-If the R2I LMR is transmitted in a bandwidth of 160 MHz or less, the PPDU shall be an HE MU PPDU or an HE SU PPDU.
+Only if the bandwidth selected in the measurement sounding phase is 320 MHz and the TF Ranging Sounding frame(s) solicit EHT TB Ranging NDP(s), the corresponding R2I LMR shall be sent in an EHT MU PPDU.

 NOTE--if there is only one R2I LMR, the frame is carried in an HE SU PPDU, HE MU PPDU or EHT MU PPDU (including EHT SU transmission) and this does not include VHT/HT/non-HT PPDUs.

 If I2R LMR was negotiated, the RSTA shall assign uplink resources to the ISTAs using a Report Ranging Trigger frame; see 9.3.1.22.10 (Ranging Trigger variant).
 The Ranging variant Trigger frame of report subvariant is called the TF Ranging LMR.

+Only if the bandwidth selected in the measurement sounding phase is 320 MHz and the TF Ranging Sounding frame(s) solicit EHT TB Ranging NDP(s), the corresponding TF Ranging LMR shall solicit EHT TB PPDUs.

 A TB ranging measurement reporting phase including the optional I2R LMR is illustrated in Figure 11-37h (TB ranging measurement reporting phase with Bidirectional LMR Feedback for n ISTAs).
 If the I2R LMR was negotiated by one or more ISTAs, then SIFS time after transmitting out the R2I LMR, the RSTA transmits a TF Ranging LMR to solicit the I2R LMR frame(s).
 This TF shall allocate uplink resources to ISTAs that negotiated I2R LMR and were allocated resources in the preceding measurement sounding phase.
 The RSTA shall allocate each RU in the TF Ranging LMR to only one ISTA.
 In response to the TF Ranging LMR, each addressed ISTA shall respond by transmitting an I2R LMR frame.